NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

   git clone https://jpolton@bitbucket.org/jdha/nrct.git nrct  # Give jpolton@bitbucket passwd
   cd nrct/Python
   python setup.py build
-  export PYTHONPATH=/login/jelt/.conda/envs/nrct_env/lib/python2.7/site-packages/:$PYTHONPATH
+  export PYTHONPATH=/login/$USER/.conda/envs/nrct_env/lib/python2.7/site-packages/:$PYTHONPATH
   python setup.py install --prefix ~/.conda/envs/nrct_env
-  cd $WDIR/INPUTS
+  cd $INPUTS

+.. note: It might be best to abstract the above into a separate recipe that deals with either livljobs4 or archer

 I suggest managing the namelist.bdy file after the ``ncml`` file is generated.
  A fresh ``ncml`` file can be generated automatically or an existing one can be edited.

 6a.
-Generate ncml files (Not tested on livljobs4)
+Generate ncml files
 +++++++++++++++++++++++

+.. note: Not tested on livljobs4.
+It used to work on ARCHER, before switching to domain_cfg.nc files)

 Activate generator: